 Unresponsive or sensitive pedal.
 If you feel like you have to press the pedal all the way to the floor before the brakes engage, or your brakes grab at the slightest touch, these problems could indicate a problem with your brake hydraulic system, dirty brake fluid, or an uneven rotor.

 If you experience any of these issues, or your car just isn’t responding the way it usually does, don’t hesitate to get your brakes inspected.
 You definitely don’t want to delay service if your brakes need attention.
-Schedule an appointment today with Dan Pfeiffer Used Cars & Quick Lane Tire & Auto's Centers knowledgeable service professionals today.
+Schedule an appointment today with Dan Pfeiffer Used Cars & Quick Lane Tire & Auto Center's Centers knowledgeable service professionals today.